OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Conclusion

 Congratulations!
-You've successfully written, deployed, and interacted with your first contract using Stylus and Rust.
+You've successfully initialized, deployed, and interacted with your first contract using Stylus and Rust.

 Feel free to explore the [Stylus Rust SDK reference](./reference/overview) for more information on using Stylus in your Arbitrum projects.